ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 who want to write linear workflows to articulate a computational recipe, a kind a computational laboratory notebook.
-A second requirement not addressed in today's spreadsheets is **Reuse**.
+A second consideration is the
+**reuse requirement**.
+Today,
-Specifically, it is impossible to reuse spreadsheet formulas in other spreadsheet formulas or in software systems.
+it is impossible to reuse spreadsheet formulas in other spreadsheet formulas or in software systems.
-A third requirement that is missing from existing spreadsheets is handling
-**Complex Data**.
+Third, current spreadsheet systems do satisfy the **complex data requirement**.
 For example, today's spreadsheets make it extremely difficult to manipulate hierarchically structured data and n-to-m relationships.
-A final requirement we consider is
-**Performance**.
+Finally, there is the
+**performance requirement**.
 A common complaint is that
 spreadsheets scale poorly with the size of data and the number of formulas.